sethmlarson/sethmlarson.dev/app/markdown/2026-02-04/dumping-nintendo-ereader-card-roms.md

 </code></pre>
 </div>

-<p>We know that the VPK0-compressed blob length encoded to the two bytes
+<p>We know that the VPK0-compressed blob length is encoded in the two bytes
-before the magic header in little-endian.
+before the magic header, little-endian.
 Let's grab that value and write the VPK0-compressed blob to a new file:</p>

 <div class="codehilite">